Roof Maintenance Tips & Essentials Checklist (And Why It’s Important)

 Prevents Larger Potential Problems

 If you live in a snow zone, ice dams can be one of the biggest problems.
-Early identification, (and where possible elimination), can prevent high repair costs.
-An ice dam is the result of snow melting on the roof’s midsection, mainly because of heat loss through the roof deck.
+Early identification (and, where possible, elimination), can prevent high repair costs.
+An ice dam results from snow melting on the roof’s midsection, mainly because of heat loss through the roof deck.

 Once your leak, you will not only have water damage to worry about.
-But, more importantly, possible damage to shingles and deterioration of the roof.
-However, with regularly carried out roof maintenance, such as clearing gutters, etc. you can help prevent ice dams.
+But, more importantly, possible damage to shingles and roof deterioration.
+However, with regularly carried-out roof maintenance, such as clearing gutters, etc., you can help prevent ice dams.

 Provides Peace Of Mind